EmelieMarkkanen/p3-guess-the-word-game/README.md

 [View PDF of flowchart here](https://github.com/EmelieMarkkanen/p3-guess-the-word-game/blob/main/docs/pdf/Guess-the-word-flowchart.pdf)

 ## User stories
--
--
--
+- A potential user should easily understand what kind of application this is
+- The game should have a logical flow and feedback to user
+- The game should have clear feedback about user choices
+- The game should have multiple levels of difficulty to keep it interesting

 ## Color scheme and imagery
 To add text color to the terminal I've used the imported library [Colorama](https://pypi.org/project/colorama/).
-To create the ASCII Art on the game start screen I've used [ASCII Art Generator](https://patorjk.com/software/taag/#p=display&h=2&v=2&f=Big&t=Guess%20the%0Asecretword!)
+To create the ASCII Art on the game start screen I've used [ASCII Art Generator](https://patorjk.com/software/taag/#p=display&h=2&v=2&f=Big&t=Guess%20the%0Asecretword!).

+## Features
+- Player can enter their name
+- Choice of difficulty, amount of tries changes accordingly (10, 7 or 5 tries)
+- Random word generator
+- Encrypted word
+- Guessed letters are displayed
+- Validation for non alphabetical characters, duplicate entries or multiple character entries
+- Tries not deducted if duplicate, non alphabetical or multiple characters entered
+- Messages in different colors to highlight information and replies to player
+- Choice to restart or quit game after win/lose

 ## Future features to add
-- Add better visual aspects to make the app more interesting for the user.
+- Add better visual aspects to make the app more interesting for the user
 - Create different word categories for the user to choose between
+- Add a hint function with a set amount of hints to use every round

 ## Technology